 One final consideration that sums up everything I talked about above is the price.

-For example, larger size, more square inches of cooking capacity, higher heat, durable construction, and more features mean more money.
+For example, larger size, more cooking area, higher heat, durable construction, and more features mean more money.

 It’s a good idea to determine how much you’re willing to spend before you go shopping because the price can otherwise quickly go up.